Indexing Techniques for Graph Reachability Queries

 \subsubsection{\textbf{Tree-based indexes: Jin et al.} \cite{10.1145/1807167.1807183}}

 The first index for alternation-based queries compresses GTC using spanning trees.
 The general idea is to distinguish two different classes of paths and compute a partial GTC for only one of them, potentially reducing the index size.
 The path categorization is based on spanning trees.
 After computing a spanning tree of the input graph, each edge is either a tree edge or a non-tree edge.

-Then, a path belongs to the first class if the first or the last edge of the path is a tree edge, otherwise the path belongs to the second class.
-For path categorization, consider the example in Fig. \ref{fig:example-jin-et-al}, where the spanning tree is highlighted in red.
-From $L$ to $G$, there are $4$ paths, and only the path $(L,\texttt{worksFor},D,\texttt{friendOf},H,\texttt{worksFor},G)$ belongs to case (ii).
+A path is classified as belonging to the first class if either its first or last edge is a tree edge; otherwise, it is categorized as belonging to the second class. \revision{Consider the example in Fig. \ref{fig:example-jin-et-al}, where tree edges and non-tree edges are highlighted in solid and dashed edges, respectively.} From $L$ to $G$, there are four possible paths, and only the path $(L,\texttt{worksFor},D,\texttt{friendOf},H,\texttt{worksFor},G)$ belongs to the second case.

 Thus, the partial GTC only needs to record the SPLS of the path, as shown in Fig \ref{fig:example-jin-et-al}.

-The partial GTC shown in Fig. \ref{fig:example-jin-et-al} has an additional column \texttt{Coordinates}, which is needed for query optimization that discussed below.
+The partial GTC shown in Fig. \ref{fig:example-jin-et-al} has an additional column \texttt{Coordinates}, which is needed for query optimization discussed below.